 If you are a first-time taker, you should start the first stage by doing 50 questions in all subjects over the course of 10-12 days.
 If you’ve taken the exam before, simply answer the first 350 questions the AdaptiBar algorithm presents based on your performance.
 Take your time answering each question and thoroughly read the explanations.

-To diagnose your weaknesses, simply look under the Past Performance Table to see your progress in sets of 350 questions, or Subject Performance to view your overall performance statistics in all 7 subjects and 36 subtopics.
+To diagnose your weaknesses, in the AdaptiBar MBE Simulator, simply look under the Past Performance Table to see your progress in sets of 350 questions, or Subject Performance to view your overall performance statistics in all 7 subjects and 36 subtopics.
 Spend some time reviewing your outlines, flashcards, and/or watching the video lectures or animated video explanations (in Real Property) in your weakest subtopics.
 As you answer questions, the program monitors your performance.
 It then adjusts the presentation of questions to focus on your weaknesses without neglecting an area of strength.